On Ilyashenko's Statistical Attractors: Proof of the existence of minimal -obs. statistical attractors

-In this section we prove Theorem \ref{theoremExistenceOfAttractors} stating the existence of statistical attractors.
-For further uses we introduce in this section some definitions which impose additional minimality conditions to the statistical attractors (Definitions \ref{definitionMinimalRestrictedM'} and \ref{definitionMinimalAttractingB}).
-At the end of this section we restate the result of existence under those additional conditions (Theorems \ref{corollaryMinimalRestrictedM'} and \ref{corollaryMinimalAttractingB}).
+In this section we prove Theorem \ref{theoremExistenceOfAttractors}.
+We also introduce some definitions which impose additional minimal conditions to the statistical attractors (Definitions \ref{definitionMinimalRestrictedM'} and \ref{definitionMinimalAttractingB}).
+At the end of this section we strengthen Theorem \ref{theoremExistenceOfAttractors}, proving the existence of statistical attractors satisfying those additional conditions (Theorems \ref{corollaryMinimalRestrictedM'} and \ref{corollaryMinimalAttractingB}).

-\textbf{Proof of Theorem \ref{theoremExistenceOfAttractors}}
+{\bf Proof of Theorem \ref{theoremExistenceOfAttractors}}